 - Arrange all ingredients on a large cutting board or serving platter.
 We recommend arranging any small bowls you’ll be using first, then adding cheese, meat, and a few crackers.

 - Add small handfuls of nuts and fruit into any remaining open spaces, then fill the small bowls/jars you laid out before with your spreads (like apple butter and cranberry sauce) and olives.

 - Tuck some fresh arugula into any remaining spaces as a garnish, then serve immediately.

 This is a very loose recipe - feel free to eyeball the exact amounts of everything, and swap any ingredient you like!
-Read through the full post above for some of our favorite Thanksgiving cheese board ideas, or check out our Cheese Plate 101 Tutorial for our best tips on selecting cheeses, serving sizes, and more.
+Read through the full post above for some of our favorite Thanksgiving cheese board ideas, or check out our ultimate Cheese Plate guide for our best tips on selecting cheeses, serving sizes, and more.

 It's hard to get a full sleeve of crackers on a cheese board - we recommend placing just a few crackers on the board itself for aesthetics, and setting out a bowl full of any remaining crackers and crostini next to the cheese board so you don't have to worry about replenishing them too often.

 Food safety.
 The USDA recommends leaving food out at room temperature for no more than 2 hours.
 Plan to give your cheeses about 30 minutes on the counter to come to room temperature, and set a timer to remind you to put any extra food back in the fridge after the cheese board has been out for an additional 60-90 minutes.
 If you'd like to leave your cheese board out longer than an hour and a half, we recommend "cycling" your meats and cheeses: Put small pieces of cheese and charcuterie on the board when you first set it out, then add new pieces every 30-60 minutes as the original pieces run out.

 - Serving Size: